santoshkrsah/uploads/redme.md

-this is link for GitHub Redme datagenerator
+this is link for GitHub Redme generator

 https://rahuldkjain.github.io/gh-profile-readme-generator/